 Use the Sauté function and a glass lid for this easy and fun popcorn Instant Pot hack!
 Check out this recipe for the exact directions.
 My family LOVED it.
 YUM!

 Make a big batch of shredded chicken, beef, or pork to use in multiple meals for the week!
 Try this Italian Beef Roast for delicious shredded beef.
 SO good.

 16.)
 Make a cheesecake in your Instant Pot.

-One of the advantages of Instant Pot pressure cooking is the diverse meals and dishes you’re able to cook with it.
+One of the advantages of pressure cooking is the diverse meals and dishes you’re able to cook with it.
 Check out this popular Instant Pot Cheesecake recipe and consider using a 7-inch non-stick springform pan that’ll fit perfectly inside the Instant Pot.
+This pot-in-pot cooking method is such a clever hack.
 You can also use it to make lasagna and meatloaf right in your Instant Pot!

 17.)
 Skip the microwave and reheat food in the Instant Pot.

 This could come in handy for warming leftover soups, chili, or a large amount of food you need to reheat for a family meal!
 Just use the Warm or Slow Cook functions.

 18.)
 Make pasta and meat together for a brilliant, one-pot meal.

 Check out this easy and delicious Chicken Fettuccine Alfredo recipe the entire family will enjoy and it’s all done in the Instant Pot! 🙌 You can also make Spaghetti as a one-pot meal, as well as Stuffed Shells with meat sauce!

 For amazing steamed white rice EVERY time, just use a 1:1 liquid-to-rice ratio.
 For instance, add 1 cup of (rinsed) rice with 1 cup of liquid.
 Set on high pressure for 5 minutes.
 Let naturally release for 10 minutes.
 (Tip: I also add a little oil and salt.)